JonathanDLTran/Flashcard/README.md

 any of the operations I implemented anyways, and so I had to build my own data structures and operations instead.

 ### Requirements:
-Python 3.7
+- Python 3.7
-python distribution of curses, json,
+- ython distribution of curses, json,
-Latest MAC OS, no guarantee for Windows or Linux
+- Latest MAC OS, no guarantee for Windows or Linux

 ### Features
 #### Standard Typing Features